 In the group of joggers, the percentage of people who emailed the study jumped from 33% to 75%!

 That’s a 50% increase in social transmission for no other reason than the reader was physiological aroused from the jog.

 I Did My Own Study

 Just knowing when personal trainers were bored sifting through Facebook creeping on pictures of their ex-girlfriends beach vacation wasn’t enough.
 I wanted to figure out the exact time that they were on Facebook AND physiologically aroused.

 Below is a screenshot of the question I asked on my personal Facebook page (~6,000), thePTDC Facebook page (~15,000), and on Fitocracy (~20,000).
 Within 14hrs I had 300+ responses and stopped tracking.

 I then created a spreadsheet and enlisted some administrative help to figure out what times of the day and week the majority of my followers exercised.
 I then compared that list with the times I had already identified from consideration #1 above and identified the precise times of the day when my readership was online and aroused.

 From these results, I created a new Google calender and entered in a reminder to post at the top times each day.
 Before going to sleep the night, I’ll schedule viral posts to publish at my predetermined times the following day.
 Note that every Facebook page has 3 types of content.
 Viral is only a piece of the puzzle.
-I explain exactly what you need to know when creating viral content on Facebook in my free content creation course)

 One Last Thing